u-steen/imdb-clone/README.md

 ### Back End

-- NodeJS
+- NodeJS (with Express.js)
-- ORM: TBD
+- ORM: pgp
-- MySql or SQLite
+- PostgreSQL

 ### Other: